scumworld/SCUM-Game-Assets/README.md

 # SCUM-Game-Assets
 Automatic parsed game assets from SCUM.
+Can be used with HTML and CSS Codes on your Website.
 # Usage
-Item:
 1. Inlcude CSS Files (/css/) into your Website (```<link rel="stylesheet" href="LINK-TO-CSS-FILE.CSS">```)
 2. Use the HTML-Code for insert images (like: ```<div class="NAME-OF-ITEM-ITEMCODE"></div>```)